mysociety/yournextrepresentative/README.md

 * Allow search for a candidate based on their name

-* Improve test coverage

-* Work out why you're asked permission every time you use a social login, not just the first time

-* Stub out the PopIt API in tests (or this could be provided in the PopIt-Python module so that it's reusable).
+* Improve test coverage.
+(At least there are some tests which properly stub out responses from the PopIt API now, but there are tests missing for some important codepaths still.)

 * Add documentation for you to make common API queries to the PopIt instance to get candidate data back.